mbadu1/sql-guidebook/README.md

 ![alt text](<query7 image.png>)

-Purpose: Recalculate and update student GPAs based on grades
+Explanation: Recalculate and update student GPAs based on grades The UPDATE statement modifies existing data in the database.
+This query demonstrates a correlated subquery, where the subquery references the outer query's table (students.student_id).
+For each student, the subquery calculates their actual GPA by averaging their grade points from all completed courses.
+The WHERE clause in the UPDATE ensures we only update students who have grades (avoiding NULL values).

 #### QUERY 8: String Manipulation Functions